Lucy Virginia French

-Early years
+Early life and education

 Lucy Virginia Smith was born March 16, 1825, in Accomack County, Virginia.
 Her parents were Mease W. Smith and Elizabeth Parker.
 She was named for the state where she was born.
 Her parents belonged to cultured and wealthy families.
 Her mother, also a Virginian, and a relative of Gov. Henry A. Wise, was Miss Elizabeth Parker.
-Her grandfather, Col. Thomas Parker, was a wealthy merchant in the East Indian and the South American trade, but was better known as "Fighting Tom" Parker, having served as a cavalry officer of the American Revolutionary War.
-Her father, Mease W. Smith, was at one time president of Washington College, Virginia (now Washington and Lee University).
+Her grandfather, Col. Thomas Parker, was a wealthy merchant in the East Indian and the South American trade but was better known as "Fighting Tom" Parker, having served as a cavalry officer of the American Revolutionary War.
+Her father, Mease W. Smith, was at one-time president of Washington College, Virginia (now Washington and Lee University).
 He had previously held the chair of Greek and Latin in that institution.
-He also filled the office of chancellor of Virginia, and was prominent as an educator and as a lawyer.
+He also filled the office of chancellor of Virginia and was prominent as an educator and as a lawyer.

 By the early death of her mother, the child was left to the care of her grandparents.
 She and her younger sister were sent to Washington, Pennsylvania, for their education, and after their graduation from Mrs. Hannah's School, they returned to their father's home on the eastern shore of Virginia.
-But their father had married again, and a new influence had entered into the old home.
+But their father had married again, and a new influence had entered the old home.
 Virginia soon decided that she wanted to leave.
-It was not long afterwards that she and her young sister Lide (later, Mrs. Meriwether) moved to Tennessee.
+It was not long afterward that she and her young sister Lide (later, Mrs. Meriwether) moved to Tennessee.

 Career

-French and her sister became teacher in Memphis, in the 1840s.
-In 1849, under the name of L'Inconnuehe, French wrote for the Louisville Journal, of which George D. Prentice was editor, and many of her poems, songs and legends first appeared in its columns.
+French and her sister became teachers in Memphis, in the 1840s.
+In 1849, under the name of L'Inconnuehe, French wrote for the Louisville Journal, of which George D. Prentice was editor, and many of her poems, songs, and legends first appeared in its columns.
 Her friends at that time were Lowell, Longfellow, Emerson, Holmes, Realf, Bryant, and Whittier.
 In 1852, she became the editor of Southern Ladies Book, continuing till the following year.